simple-starters/generator-k8s-simple/README.md

 This generator creates the Kubernetes `service` and `deploymnet` resources files to deploy a Spring Boot application using `kubectl`

-You will need to install the following command line tool:
+To use the generator you will need to install the following command line tool:

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 ## Generator Commands

+These commands use the `tss` CLI.

-`k8s-simple new` creates
+`tss k8s-simple new` creates

 * A `kubernetes` directory with a `service.yaml` and `deployment.yaml`

-`k8s-simple new-services` creates
+`tss k8s-simple new-services` creates

 * A `kubernetes/services/<service-name>` directory with Kubernetes resource files for various services.
 Currently only `mysql` service name is supported.